impronen/odin-curriculum/javascript/javascript_in_the_real_world/clean_code_continued.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Find out more ways to improve your code readability.
+- How to apply SRP to functions
-- Understand why re-usability is golden.
+- Why and how to limit number of arguments in functions
-- What it means to write DRY code?
+- Understand the value of reusability
-- Brevity vs. readability.
+- Explore the balance between brevity and readability

 ### Back To Functions